latj/hub-spoke-microhack/README.md

 In this challenge we will go through how we can monitor and detect allert on network resources in Azure.

-## Task 1: Azure Monitor Notwork Insights
+## Task 1: Azure Monitor Network Insights
 The Azure Monitor Network Insights Overview page provides an easy way to visualize the inventory of your networking resources, together with resource health and alerts.
 It's divided into four key functional areas: search and filtering, resource health and metrics, alerts, and dependency view.
+More info [here](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/network-insights-overview)

 In the Azure Portal open Azure Monitor Network Insights Overview page